Edible herbs have long been an important foodstuff in the Middle East...

 Combine the cooked frikeh with the parsley, mint, green onions, lemon juice and zest, 2 tablespons of preserved lemon paste, 1 teaspoon of baharat, salt, and pepper.

-Gently mix in 1/2 jar of semi-preserved tomatoes.
+Gently mix in cherry tomatoes.
 Serve with lemon wedges if desired.

 Inspired by the flavors of the Levant, this mushroom kibbeh can be eaten with warm pita or served over hummus or rice.